nghiango1/hello/java/singleton-parallel/README.md

 Hello from thread 1!
 This is instance id 0, with hash 637978054, which containing 8000
 ```

 That pretty much cover the whole point of this project.
-Try to use your debug environment (DAP/Jetbean/...) that detect all what I said
+Try to use your debug environment (DAP/Jetbean/...) that detect what I said.
+But to be honest, most Debug can't do well with multi Thread program at all good luck on your journey